 - Each time unplug your iOS device and reconnect it to see if it works

 By the end of this second method, your iPhone, iPad, or iPod should be working.
-If it neither responds nor shows up on the Device Manager, then you should change your USB cable.
+You should change your USB cable if it neither responds nor shows up on the Device Manager.

 Additionally, make sure you tap Trust This Computer if such a message appears on your iOS device when connecting it to a Windows computer.

-If you see an exclamation mark next to your Apple driver in Device Manager, you should re-install the Apple Mobile Device USB Driver and restart your computer before you reconnect your iPhone, iPad, or iPod.
+If you see an exclamation mark next to your Apple driver in Device Manager, you should re-install the Apple Mobile Device USB Driver and restart your computer before reconnecting your iPhone, iPad, or iPod.